 A hot oven is imperative to ensure that these fries emerge golden and crisp but the shrimp don’t overcook in this easy sheet-pan dinner.
-Now is the time to take advantage of the tender asparagus spears that are showing up in the farmers’ markets, but in other seasons you could make the fries using zucchini, squash or even mushrooms.
+Tender asparagus spear make irresistible fries, but you could sub in zucchini spears, squash slices or even mushrooms.
 If you can’t find Meyer lemons, substitute any citrus.

 Garlicky Shrimp with Asparagus Fries and Meyer Lemon Aioli